In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 The Code Quality Needs to Be Excellent

 A carelessly coded WordPress theme might harm the performance of your website.
 Slowing down your site, clogging up your database with useless information, and leaving your site vulnerable to hackers are all potential outcomes.
-As a result, choose a theme that corresponds to the most recent coding standards and safer practices.
+As a result, choose a theme corresponding to the most recent coding standards and safer practices.

 You can avoid this with one of two methods.
 First, think about just using themes from reputable sources.
 Look for theme vendors that have been in business for a few years and have a solid collection of premium themes.
 Similarly, choose only free themes with a few thousand downloads.
 You can prevent bad coding this way.